-A collective culture equipped for action, expansion and setbacks

-Following the adoption of the MoE regulation, the campaign intensified its tactics on several fronts to ensure its implementation and its application to the private school licensing for the school year 2019/2020.
-Ahel's coaching was focused on accompaniment of QMM leadership to plan and implement effective tactics to build pressure on MoE.
+A collective culture equipped for action, expansion and dealing with setbacks accompaniment of QMM leadership to plan and implement effective tactics to build pressure on MoE.
 Towards the end of the year, Ahel facilitated several sessions to plan the campaign tactics to ensure implementation in 2019.
 The plans identified three rounds of three- month tactics starting January 2019.
 They included a range of actions especially during the last month of the school year (Ramadan/May 2019) such as phone banking, conducting a survey of school teachers, evidence collection of non-compliance, legal awareness and advice to teachers including in PE circles, mediation, compiling data from central bank records, outreach to media and many others.
 Ahel regularly facilitated individual and team reflections with the teachers to diagnose challenges and give feedback.
-The documentation of the reflection on the first round of tactics facilitated by Ahel's coach Rania Sabbah pointed out that Ahel was taking too much of a leading role during the implementation.
+The documentation of the reflection on the first round of tactics facilitated by Ahel's coach Rania Sabbah pointed out that Ahel was taking too much of a leading role during. the implementation.
 In the second and third rounds, Ahel's coaches became more conscious to limit their role and focus on shadowing the national coordinator in working with the teams responsible for implementation.
 In specific cases, Rania was intervening to support the coordinator in unblocking action, where necessary.
 Rania describes this period, "it was a moment where the national committee took full responsibility for implementation of intense actions, with great urgency.
 They took the lead from A to Z, organizing, coordinating across teams, taking decisions and even make mistakes and adjusting their approach".
 The reflection pointed out to other challenges related to planning and communication glitches.
 Ahel's coach Rania Sabbah drafted a proposal for improving tactics coordination in the future for discussion by the teams.
 Despite those challenges, the teachers express great pride in their abilities to implement the complex tactics during this period.
 There was a very positive energy amongst the teams.
 They confirm that this period was a great learning experience, and that taking the challenge with full responsibility for implementing the agreed tactics "gave us a sense of ownership and a push to overcome any hesitation or fear.
 Supporting each other and sharing our knowledge allowed us to discover our internal power.
-We learned never to say, "I don't know" how to see a task to the end, how to motivate each other, and build on each other's strengths"11.
+We learned never to say "I don't know", how to see a task to the end, how to motivate each other, and build on each other's strengths".